roma-p/vit/etc/j.md

+# 26/08/22 -------------------------------------------------------------------

+vit tag package asset -b branch -l -name <name>
+vit tag package asset -c commit -l -name <name>
+vit tag package asset -b branch -a -name <name> -m <message>

+#only available with package asset.
+vit tag package asset -b branch -v <increment id> -m <message>

+# requires checkout of a branch.
+vit publish checkout_file increment

 # 22/08/22 -------------------------------------------------------------------

-x bug on update to get editable: does not discard local change but indextrackfile see no changes
-- bug on tag version: if auto no need for tag name.
-- graph branch: "branch: nouppercase branch"
-- rebase does not work.
+x bug on update to get editable: does not discard local change but indextrackfile see no changes x bug on tag version: if auto no need for tag name. x graph branch: "branch: nouppercase branch" x rebase does not work.
 - checkout from commit does not make use of package path? weird...
 - list tag by branch / only versionned tag not done. x rebase does not appear on graph but appears on log.
 Maybe branch tip not updated upon rebase? x rebase if I'm the editor? need to check if local changes. either commit it or reset it. x K don't keep file. kept as editor in tree-asset but file deleted and removed from indexTracked file.
 - rebase from tag.
+- versionned tag on branch dir when created asset
+- probalby editor of too much things! editor is not always released.

 x add clean to CLI.
 - debug install.